 Sold as sets or as individual components, there's a deck light for every section of a deck.
 The lights fall into two categories: low-voltage and solar power.

 Low-voltage (12-v) lights equipped with LED or incandescent bulbs are powered by a transformer plugged into an electric outlet.
-You will need to router channels in stair posts and rails' undersides to accommodate the lights' connecting wires.
+You will need to router channels in stair posts and rails' undersides to accommodate the connecting wires of LED deck lighting.
 Do a little online research to get a feel for which lights fit your budget and devise a lighting plan.
 Light sizes vary so make sure you measure your deck's post caps, rails, steps, and risers and keep the measurements handy when planning and shopping.
 Draw a scale sketch of your deck complete with steps, rails, and posts; mark the location of the electrical outlet you will use and where you want to place lights.
 Draw a line between the lights to determine how the wires will run.
 Add up the wattage of the marked lights to make sure you choose a transformer with enough power to operate the lighting system.

 Solar lights are equipped with batteries and cells powered by the sun.
 Needing no electricity or wiring, they are eco-friendly options that can oftentimes be installed with just heavy-duty adhesive or screws.
 Since they radiate light rather than brightly shine, they make good accent lights, but, like low-voltage versions, are offered as stair, post cap, and rail fixtures.